nichgalva/helpdesk-ticket-lab/README.md

 ### 🛠️ Investigation
 - Verified IP configuration using `ipconfig /all`
 - Tested domain resolution using `nslookup homelab.local`
-- Confirmed DNS pointing to external server (8.8.8.8)
+- Confirmed DNS pointing to incorrect DNS (8.8.8.8) instead of domain controller

 📸 **DNS misconfiguration on client**